https://github.com/pvdb/git-repl

 ## installation

-The `git-repl` command is just a symlink to the generic `repl` command-line tool and therefore requires that `repl` is installed on your system first.
+`git-repl` is installed as a symlink to the generic `repl` command-line utility and therefore requires that `repl` is installed on your system first.

-Install the latest version of the [generic `repl` script][pvdb/repl] in a directory that is on your `PATH`; you can adjust `REPL_INSTALL_DIR` in the below instructions to match your shell environment, something like:
+First, install the latest version of the [generic `repl` utility][pvdb/repl] in a directory that is on your `PATH`; you can adjust `REPL_INSTALL_DIR` in the below instructions to match your shell environment.

 REPL_INSTALL_DIR=/usr/local/bin